 Think of ATV insurance as a financial safety net for your off-road adventures.
 Whether you ride an ATV, a UTV, or a side-by-side, this specialized policy protects you and your vehicle from the unexpected.
 It’s designed to help cover costs if you’re responsible for injuring someone or damaging their property.
 Depending on the policy you choose, it can also help pay to repair or replace your own ATV if it gets damaged in a crash, is stolen, or is vandalized.
 It gives you the freedom to hit the trails with confidence, knowing you have a layer of protection in place.

-The Main Types of Coverage
+What Types of ATV Coverage Are There?

 An ATV policy isn’t a one-size-fits-all product.
 You can customize it with different types of coverage to match your needs.
 The main options you’ll typically find include:

-• Liability Coverage: This is a two-parter.
+- Liability Coverage: This is a two-parter.
 Bodily Injury Liability helps pay for medical bills if you injure someone in an accident, while Property Damage Liability helps cover repairs to someone else’s property, like a vehicle or fence.

-• Collision Coverage: This helps pay to fix or replace your own ATV if it’s damaged in a collision with another vehicle or an object, like a tree or rock.
+- Collision Coverage: This helps pay to fix or replace your own ATV if it’s damaged in a collision with another vehicle or an object, like a tree or rock.

-• Comprehensive Coverage: This handles damage from things other than a collision.
+- Comprehensive Coverage: This handles damage from things other than a collision.
 It covers events outside your control, like theft, vandalism, fire, storm damage, or hitting an animal.

-• Medical Payments: This helps cover medical expenses for you and any passengers on your ATV who are injured in an accident, no matter who was at fault.
+- Medical Payments: This helps cover medical expenses for you and any passengers on your ATV who are injured in an accident, no matter who was at fault.

-Why You Need ATV Insurance
+Why ATV Insurance is a Must-Have

 Even if it’s not legally required where you ride, having ATV insurance is one of the smartest financial decisions you can make as a rider.
 If you cause an accident that results in injury or property damage, you could be held personally responsible for medical bills, repair costs, and even legal fees.
 Without insurance, those costs would come directly out of your own pocket, potentially putting your savings and assets at risk.
 An ATV policy is about more than just protecting your vehicle; it’s about protecting your financial future and giving you peace of mind every time you ride.